Where to Eat in Sorrento, Naples, Capri, and the Amalfi Coast, Italy

 At all of these restaurants, I didn't just enjoy good food, I had dining experiences which involved a combination of the following:

-- Pleasant Interaction with Waitstaff and Chefs - all of these places were genuinely interested to engage with you (but didn't go too far), explained history of the dish, restaurant, or chef, and appeared to enjoy the service.
-Some of them sang Italian songs, or invited us near the kitchen, but it was never too much or intrusive.
+Pleasant Interaction with Waitstaff and Chefs - all of these places were genuinely interested in engaging with you (but didn't go too far), explained history of the dish, restaurant, or chef, and appeared to enjoy the service.
+Some of them sang Italian songs, or invited us in near the kitchen, but it was never too much or intrusive.

-- Time to Linger - If Italians do one thing well, it's linger, or savor the moment they're in.
-They take hours to eat, and smoke a cigarette, talk, laugh, drink some limoncello, then start another course - it almost makes me want to take up smoking!
+Time to Linger - If Italians do one thing well, it's linger.
+They savor the moment they're in.
+They take hours to eat, smoke a cigarette, talk, laugh, drink some limoncello, then start another course - it almost makes me want to take up smoking!
 But the waitstaff at these restaurants did not push us to hurry so they could turn the table (Americans take note)!
 Even at the bustling Pizzeria da Michele where the line to get in the small pizzeria is out the door, we felt free to relax and enjoy the entire experience.

-If you're thinking about skipping Naples on your Amalfi Coast vacation, please don't!
-Sure it's a "grittier" port city as some have described, but Naples offers an authentic glimpse into real Neapolitan life.
+If you're thinking about skipping this port city on your Amalfi Coast vacation, don't.
+Go to Naples!
+Sure it's a "grittier" city as some have described, but Naples offers an authentic glimpse into real Neapolitan life.
 Although I almost hated it at first, it was for a completely different reason.
 My advice?
 Don't shy away from one of the most interesting cities you're likely to find anywhere.